fazidroid/touchHLE-XaView-fork/tests/README.md

 This directory contains integration tests written in Objective-C. They're compiled to an ARMv6 Mach-O binary and packaged into a bundle (`TestApp.app`) so that they can be run in the emulator like a normal iPhone OS app.
 The code in `integration.rs` lets them be run by `cargo test` (which also runs unit tests written in Rust).

+The resulting `TestApp.app` binary can also be run on a real iOS device, if it is jailbroken (to bypass the normal signature checks).
+The `./make-ipa.sh` script can turn the app into an IPA file to simplify installation.
+The app doesn't fully work on iOS yet: when tested 2025-10-05 on a 3rd-gen iPod touch running iOS 5.1.1, it segfaulted after around a dozen tests had been executed.

 Building
 --------